JudeSahabandu/election-analysis/README.md

 Post establishing the above, the next requirement was to determine the following;

 2. Identifying the list of counties where the election was held
-3. Determining each counties vote count and vote percentage
+3. Determining each county's vote count and vote percentage
 4. Identifying the largest county turnout of the election

-Once the Python script was written to extract the data from the csvfile, the data was required to print through the following outputs;
+Once the Python script was written to extract the data from the csv file, the data was required to print through the following outputs;

 1. Printing the election results to the command line
 2. Saving the election results to a text file